 • Language: To use words to communicate with others, listen to and participate in conversations with others, understand the purpose of print, recognize letters and words, and begin writing for a purpose.

-The combination of structured activities, classroom organization, a daily schedule, and communication with the children enables our team to accomplish our curriculum goals in order to give your child a successful start in school.
+The combination of structured activities, classroom organization, a daily schedule, and communication with the children enables our team to accomplish our curriculum goals, giving your child a successful start in school.

 The Creative Curriculum reinforces early positive growth and opens the door to lifelong learning.